AnnaKalygina/HiC_processing_and_analysis/prediction/transformer_attention.md

 plt.legend()
 plt.show()
 ```
 The following graph is produced.
-The vertical lines represent the specificities of the TSSs.
+The vertical lines represent the TSSs.

 <img width="1126" alt="Screenshot 2024-08-21 at 13 47 38" src="https://github.com/user-attachments/assets/04538f8c-1111-49cc-951c-25d4c1c9f68c">

-It would be cool to aggregate attention weights depending to their position relative to TSSs:
+It would be insightful to aggregate attention weights based on their position relative to TSSs:
 ``` python
 base_pairs = all_attn_scores_dict.keys()
 attn_to_bp = [np.mean(all_attn_scores_dict[bp]) for bp in base_pairs]